Sullivan Expedition: Commemoration

 In 1929, on the 150th anniversary of the Sullivan Expedition, the U.S. Post Office issued a postage stamp commemorating the event.

 To celebrate the centennial of the Sullivan expedition, a monument was erected in what is now Newtown Battlefield State Park in 1879.
 One of the speakers at the dedication ceremony was General William Tecumseh Sherman, famous for his March to the Sea during the American Civil War.
 In his speech, Sherman justified Sullivan's "scorched earth" campaign and the displacement of Indigenous people by appealing to the widespread American 19th-century belief in manifest destiny.
 He told his audience, "Wherever men raise up their hands to oppose this great advancing tide of civilization, they must be swept aside, peaceably if possible, forcibly if we must.
 The monument collapsed during a storm in 1911 and was replaced with the current monument the following year.

 To celebrate the 150th anniversary of the Sullivan expedition in 1929, New York's state historian, Alexander Flick, successfully lobbied for the erection of thirty-five "Route of the Armies" monuments that marked the movements of Sullivan's and Clinton's forces in New York and Pennsylvania.
 The brass plaque mounted on each of the monoliths bears an inscription that perpetuates the false narrative that Sullivan "did conquer the Indians and forever stopped their depredations."
 The inscription states that Sullivan and Clinton led "an expedition against the hostile Indian nations which checked the aggression of the English and Indians on the frontiers of New York and Pennsylvania, extending westward the dominion of the United States."
 Similar markers were erected in Pennsylvania marking Sullivan's route from Easton to Tioga.
 A number of other monuments were erected by various local organizations while a plethora of cast-iron roadside markers were placed by the New York State Education Department.

 A major highlight of New York's sesquicentennial celebrations were the three large pageants held at Elmira, Genesee and Canajoharie.
-Frick sought Iroquois involvement in the pageants and in the dozens of decidation ceremonies held across the state but was largely rebuked.
+Frick sought Haudenosaunee involvement in the pageants and in the dozens of decidation ceremonies held across the state but was largely rebuked.
 That same year, the United States Post Office issued a commemorative two-cent red stamp featuring a portrait of Major General Sullivan.

 Celebrations of the bicentennial of the Sullivan expedition in 1979 were far more subdued.
 The overall lack of interest may have been the result of a growing unwillingness to celebrate military victories against Indigenous peoples.
 The most significant event was the reenactment of the Battle of Newtown staged at Newtown Battlefield State Park.
 For the 225th anniversary, a much larger reenactment was staged.
 In recent years, reenactments have included the participation of both Indigenous and Canadian reenactors.